-Rev. Fr.
+The Rev. Fr.
 Jacob Nampudakam

 Rev. Fr.
-Jacob Nampudakam is the re-elected the Rector General of the Society of the Catholic Apostolate.
-He is a member of the Epiphany of the Lord Province, Nagpur, India and was ordained a priest in 1981.
-After ordination he served the Society in various capacities: as spiritual director, director of Preparatory Formation, director of the Pallottine Animation Center, General Secretary, General Consultor and Rector General of the Society since 2010.
-For twelve years he was also the General Secretary of for Formation.
-He is graduated in Philosophy and Theology and also holds a Licentiate in Psychology from the Institute of Psychology at the Gregorian University, Rome.
+Jacob Nampudakam is the re-elected Rector General of the Society of the Catholic Apostolate.
+He is a member of the Epiphany of the Lord Province, Nagpur, India and was ordained priest in 1981.
+After ordination, he served the Society in various capacities: as spiritual director, director of Preparatory Formation, director of the Pallottine Animation Center, General Secretary, General Consultor and Rector General of the Society since 2010.
+For 12 years he was also the General Secretary for Formation.
+He graduated in Philosophy and Theology and also holds a Licentiate in Psychology from the Institute of Psychology at the Gregorian University, Rome.
 In an interview with Janina Beckmann, head of PR for the Heart of Jesus Province, he talks about past, present and future tasks for the Pallottine family and the church in general.

 If you look back on your last term as Rector General, what were the most pressing questions?
 Or the most important ones?

 These days the community is facing very different difficulties and struggles all over the world.
-How is it possible for you – as a General – to get them all together, get them talking.
+How is it possible for you – as a General – to get them all together, to get them talking.
 Are there even similarities?

-There are certain things, which are common.
+There are certain things which are common.
 But of course there are also differences in each country.
 What is common is: we are all Pallottines.
 But the apostolic priorities can be different.
-For example, in India education is a priority.
+For example in India, education is a priority.
 There are many Pallottine schools.
 When you come to Germany, the question is how to revive the Catholic faith.
 Interreligious and ecumenical dialogue is also very important here.
 In Africa we engage more in social and charitable activities as well as in faith building.
 In the end the family is one: but the situations are different.

 We are starting new “missions” these days but in the end our mission is everywhere.
 Europe is also a big mission for us.
 It’s a periphery of faith.
-“Blessed are the poor in spirit, for theirs is the kingdom of heaven” (Mat 5.3).
+“Blessed are the poor in spirit, for theirs is the kingdom of heaven” (Mat 5,3).
 Materialism leads to a sense of self-sufficiency – psychologically and spiritually.